AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ## Guest additions

-One of the last things we need todo in our template is install VirtualBox guest additions.
-Its pretty much the same as it was on Windows 10.
-First add the disk using Virtualbox.
+One of the last things we need to do in our template is install VirtualBox guest additions.
+It's pretty much the same as it was on Windows 10.
+First add the disk using VirtualBox.

 ![](new_server_27.gif)